Advocate

 An advocate is a professional in the field of law.
 Different countries and legal systems use the term with somewhat differing meanings.
 The broad equivalent in many English law–based jurisdictions could be a barrister or a solicitor.
-However, in Scottish, Manx, South African, Italian, French, Spanish, Portuguese, Scandinavian, Polish, Israeli, South Asian and South American jurisdictions, "advocate" indicates a lawyer of superior classification.
+However, in Indo-Pak, other European and South American jurisdictions, "advocate" refers to a lawyer or magistrate representing in courts.

 "Advocate" is in some languages an honorific for lawyers, such as "Adv.
 Sir Alberico Gentili".
-"Advocate" also has the everyday meaning of speaking out to help someone else, such as patient advocacy or the support expected from an elected politician; this article does not cover those senses.
+"Advocate" also has the everyday meaning of speaking out to help someone else, such as community or patient advocacy, or the support expected from an elected politician or complaints handler; this article does not cover those senses.